deankoch/rswat/vignettes/articles/rswat_intro.md

 # Getting started

 Users will need a pre-existing SWAT+ project directory.
-This is a collection of several dozen plaintext config files, usually in a directory called “TxtInOut” created by QSWAT+ and SWAT+ Editor.
-Check out [`rswat.maker`](https://github.com/deankoch/rswat.maker) for an R-based alternative.
+This is a collection of dozens to hundreds of plaintext config files, usually in a directory called “TxtInOut” created by QSWAT+ and SWAT+ Editor.
+Check out [`rswat.maker`](https://github.com/deankoch/rswat.maker) for an R-based workflow to run these programs in batch mode.

-It can be hard to track changes with so many files, so we recommend always working with backups, and provide helper functions `rswat_backup` and `rswat_restore` to make this easier.
-For this demonstration we will start by making a copy of our project directory (with path `txt_dir`) in a temporary location (`dest_dir`) by passing their paths to `rswat_restore`
+It can be hard to track changes with so many files so we recommend always working with backups, and include helper functions `rswat_backup` and `rswat_restore` to make this easier.
+For the Soda Butte example we will start by making a copy of our project directory (with path `txt_dir`) in a temporary location (`dest_dir`) by passing their paths to `rswat_restore`

 ``` r
 # the source and destination directory names